 You’ll be learning and developing constantly, and will learn an abundance of new skills in a relatively short amount of time.
 You could even get the chance to earn a professional qualification.
 Plus, you’ll often be given a mentor who will guide your personal development through one-to-one sessions.

 All these skills will benefit you in the future and look brilliant on your CV.
 Compared to many jobs where you’ll just learn as you go (often with little real training), this more planned approach means you won’t end up with glaring gaps in your knowledge.

 3. Added Prestige

-There’s definitely something to be said for having a well-known brand in your CV rather than a tiny company no one’s ever heard of.
-Future employers will recognise the name, and also the fact that you managed to secure a place on a competitive scheme.
+There’s something to be said for having a well-known brand in your CV rather than a tiny company no one’s ever heard of.
+Future employers will recognize the name, and also the fact that you managed to secure a place on a competitive scheme.
 This can give you a leg-up further down the line.

 4. Opportunities to Travel

 Fancy exploring the world?
 Some graduate schemes offer you the opportunity to do just that.
 You could be visiting clients and customers in far-flung locales, or you even get the chance to work abroad for a few years on a secondment scheme.

 Plus, you’ll be getting paid the whole time so can avoid the bed in a shared hostel dorm in favor of something a bit more luxurious.